-An epidural blood patch is used for relief of severe headache that can result from spinal anesthesia, myelography and diagnostic lumbar puncture.
+An epidural blood patch is used for relief of severe headache that can result from spinal anesthesia, myelography, and diagnostic lumbar puncture.
 This headache is known as a postdural puncture headache (PDPH).
 PDPH has typical features of a postural headache that is worsened by standing and relieved by lying down.
 PDPH is initially treated conservatively with increased fluid and caffeine intake and analgesics.
-If the symptoms are severe, epidural blood patch may be recommended.
+If the symptoms are severe, an epidural blood patch may be recommended.
 An epidural blood patch can be highly effective.

 Epidural blood patch is performed by an anesthesiologist.
 A special needle is placed into the epidural space in the lower back using a sterile technique and equipment.
 About 15-25 ml of the patient's own blood is drawn and then immediately injected into the epidural space.
 The period that the blood is outside the patient is usually less than 30 seconds.